 Everyone is a mixture of emotions for their first trip.
 I distinctly remember feeling this overwhelming sense of going on an adventure when I was planning my first trip to Europe.
 It may have only been a short trip to Amsterdam, but it was exciting and new.
 I had a backpack full of clothes and no sense of what lay ahead of me.
 I remember wandering the canals for hours on my first day after not grabbing a map or phone when I walked out of my hostel.
 With a head full of dreams I was determined to conquer the world.

 Since our first trips abroad we’ve now been to over 60 countries and spent over four years of our lives traveling.
-Our travel style since those first days have changed, but the same travel tips that we learned have not.
+Our travel style since those first days has changed, but the same travel tips that we learned have not.
 We still hate itineraries, too little time, and saying no to spontaneous ideas.

 These travel tips are to help any new or perhaps seasoned traveler on their next trip.